 Proposed Rule 5123(b) would require member firms to file the disclosure documents, including exhibits, with FINRA no later than 15 calendar days after the date of the first sale.
 Any material amendments to the disclosure documents would need to be filed with FINRA no later than 15 calendar days after the date the amended document is provided to an investor or prospective investor.

 Any person who participates in the preparation of private placement memoranda, term sheets or other disclosure documents related to private placements would also be subject to these disclosure requirements, the rule proposal says.
-See the full text of the proposed rule here.

 At its April 14 meeting, the FINRA Board of Governors authorized the filing of proposed Rule 5123 with the SEC.
 No further action by FINRA is necessary.
 If the rule is approved by the SEC, FINRA will announce its implementation date in a regulatory notice to be published within three months of the approval, the rule proposal said.
 The rule will be implemented within 180 days of approval.